sankalp-rajeev/Smriti/docs/final_demo_checklist.md

 - Do not claim clinical validation.
 - Do not claim autonomous diagnosis or treatment.
 - Do not call urgent lookup emergency AI, AI triage, diagnosis, treatment guidance, or a risk score.
-- Do not claim direct Gemma 4 audio works.
+- Do not claim direct audio diagnosis, treatment, or referral.
 - Do not say no other team has this.
 - Do not claim clinical image diagnosis or referral decisions from paper-note images.
 - Do not claim broad camera diagnosis.